ParameterSoftware/TritonEngine/README.md

 ##Warning

-This is not complete, do not expect to work yet.
-When version 0.1.0 is said finished in the issues then it will be ready for basic use.
-Expect things like tests and examples.
-Do not expect optimization until at least version 0.3.0.
+This is not complete, do not expect this to work yet.